General Questions

 How will the grant money be distributed?

-There are five disbursements of the grant throughout the course of the yearlong commitment.
-Arch Grants recipients are required to provide basic reporting information to Arch Grants on an ongoing basis, so long as the business is in operation.
+There are five disbursements of the grant throughout the program year.
+The exact schedule will be included in the Grant Agreement.
+Arch Grants Companies are required to provide basic reporting information to Arch Grants on an ongoing basis, for as long as the business is in operation.
 This information helps us track how our businesses do in the long term.
 We do not ask for proprietary information or trade secrets.

-Will Arch Grants provide guidance to companies as they relocate to St. Louis?
+Will Arch Grants help companies relocate to St. Louis?

 Aside from money, are there additional perks to being an Arch Grant Founder?

 Absolutely.
-In addition to monetary awards, Arch Grant Founders receive:
+In addition to monetary awards, Arch Grant Companies receive:

 - Access to venture capital and angel investment networks